JDL Travel

 Mountain views en route to Virginia

 Three travel days in a row turned out to be a lot for us.
 On day one we had a long drive and were doing well until we missed a turn.
-This resulted in the need to turn around on a small side street that luckily Dylan's practice had prepared him to navigate.
-We took the trailer to a campground near Maw Maw's and then spend the night hanging at her place.
+This resulted in the need to turn the RV around on a small side street that luckily Dylan's practice had prepared him to navigate.
+We took the trailer to a campground near Maw Maw's and then spent the night hanging at her place.

 Maw Maw